tarwn/lessthandot-hugo/blogs/content/posts/2011-02-11-product-selection-requirements-and-scoring.md

 Just as we did when determining the needs the product will fulfill, we are going to have some suggestions that need further analysis.
 Whether they are shared due to a vested interest in specific products or as an attempt to work some extra responsibilities in, we still want to dig into these suggestions and try to find some root criteria.
 Even if the entire audience is against including the items, this is a brainstorming session and we include all input, even unpopular items.

-It&#8217;s up to you whether you allow the brainstorming to continue until it reaches a natural conclusion (the microwave popcorn method) or [timebox][2] it.
+It's up to you whether you allow the brainstorming to continue until it reaches a natural conclusion (the microwave popcorn method) or [timebox][2] it.
 However it ends, thank everyone for a successful session.
 This again will help engage them in the process and gives us a moment to help the group notice their own success (and be sincere, how many product selection processes have even made it this far?).

 ### Scoring/Prioritizing

 Up until now we have hopefully been able to manage the groups emotions fairly well.
-Everyone&#8217;s input has been welcome, everyone has been included and has had their opinions valued.
+Everyone's input has been welcome, everyone has been included and has had their opinions valued.
 Unfortunately that may change as we move into prioritizing or assigning scores to all of the suggested criteria.
 At this point it may be useful to start transferring everything to a spreadsheet on an overhead so that all of the items are visible to the group but can also be re-arranged quickly.

 One of the most effective selection tools I have used is a [Cause and Effect Matrix][3].
 Often used as a tool to prioritize risks during a [Failure Modes Effect Analysis][4], a Cause and Effect Matrix helps us score options against a range of criteria that each have a relative weight or priority.
 For product selection this helps produce a scorecard we can use apply to each product that shows which products score best against the criteria selected by the people in this room.